backdrop-contrib/notify/README.txt

 The administrative interface is at: Administer » Configuration » People » Notification settings.

-There are four tabs:
+There are five tabs:

 1. Settings: All the main options for this module.
+2. Queue: Operations on the notification queue.
+3. Skip flags: Inspect the notification queue and flag postings to skip.
-2. Defaults: Default settings for new users.
+4. Defaults: Default settings for new users.
-3. Queue: Process and inspect the notification queue.
-4. Users: Review and alter per-user settings.
+5. Users: Review and alter per-user settings.

 Settings